본문 바로가기

 Course Description

 This course is an area of study or research necessitating a high level of self-directed learning.
-This learning requires students to read, conduct research, complete written examinations, reports, projects, research papers, portfolios or similar assignments that are designed to measure competency in the stated educational objectives.
+This learning requires students to read, conduct research, complete written examinations, reports, projects, research papers, portfolios, or similar assignments that are designed to measure competency in the stated educational objectives.
 The work will be related to an academic discipline done outside of the formal (directly supervised) classroom.
-This research may be experiential, directed reading or independent research supervised by a faculty advisor and approved by the chairperson of the department under which the course is listed.
+This research may be experiential, directed reading, or independent research supervised by a faculty advisor and approved by the chairperson of the department under which the course is listed.

 3